acr-lfr/generate-it/docs/_pages/configuration.md

   x-dont-trim: true
 ```

-If you only want `trim` input on a few routes, set `joi.strings.autotrim` to `off` and then add `x-joi-trim: true` to the specific component you want to trim.
+If you only want `trim` input on a few routes, set `joi.strings.autoTrim` to `off` and then add `x-joi-trim: true` to the specific component you want to trim.
 Please see the "Joi validation & transformation" section in the template functions guide for a full explanation of using any of the Joi API methods.

 ### TYPEGEN EXAMPLE